ebarylko/cmpt-476/assignment-4/assignment-4.md

 ## Question four
 ![Reversible circuit ](reversible_computation.jpeg)
-I will list out the values at the ancilla bits $a_0 - a_4$ throughout the different time slices.
+I will list out the values of the changed bits $a_0 - a_4, x_1 - x_5$ throughout the different time slices.

 1: $a_0 = x_2 \land x_3$